vb690/advent_of_code/README.md

 :fire:**Burnout**:fire:
-I burnedout on Day 12 due to impending more important duties.
+On day 12 I burned out and had to deal more important duties.